 - Cancellations of room reservation are expected at least one week before the scheduled date, this allows the room to potentially be utilized by another group.
-Groups who fail to notify the Recreation Department, regarding cancellation of their room reservation will receive a warning.
+Groups who fail to notify the Recreation Department, via the Recreation Office regarding cancellation of their room reservation will receive a warning.
 A second failure to notify will result in termination of that specific request.
 Groups would then have the opportunity to attend a Recreation Commission meeting to discuss their group's future facility usage privileges.

 - The Recreation Department staff must approve use of tape to affix items to walls, doors, etc., as many kinds of tape will leave marks or peel paint.
 The Recreation Department staff has special tape that groups can use if affixing items is necessary.

 - Groups must leave facility in the same condition in which it was found.
 Example - table and chairs should be placed where found, trash should be properly disposed of both inside the facility as well as on the outside grounds.

 - Alcoholic beverages are not allowed on any facility location (inside or on outside grounds) without prior request and appropriate authorization.

 - All groups are required to physically be outside of the building no later than 9:00pm.

 A significant amount of time, effort, and expense has been invested in restoring The Reed Community House and grounds, and we truly appreciate your assistance in helping to preserve it.